Schumerlab/doc/ONT_sequencing_data_acquisition.md

 [Ligation Sequencing Kit](https://nanoporetech.com/document/genomic-dna-by-ligation-sqk-lsk114?device=PromethION): For standard ONT protocols.
 Low DNA input requirements (1ug in 48ul), moderate read lengths (20-40kb N50s), and high throughput.
 Library prep takes ½ day (requires several bead cleanups + time to resuspend) and 24 hours sequencing for a high coverage swordtail genome (~30-40Gb data).
 You can expect ~100-150ish Gb data off a flowcell if you do washes.

 [Rapid Sequencing Kit](https://nanoporetech.com/document/rapid-sequencing-sqk-rad114?device=PromethION): For quick and dirty sequencing.
-Very low DNA input requirements (100ng DNA in 10ul), moderate read lengths (10-25kb N50s), and low throughput.
+Very low DNA input requirements (100-150ng DNA in 10ul), moderate read lengths (10-25kb N50s), and low throughput.
 Library prep takes 1hr and 24 hours sequencing for a high coverage swordtail genome.
 You can expect ~50-80ish Gb data off a flowcell if you do washes.
 Ligation is generally preferred because more economical use of flowcells.

-[Ultralong Sequencing Kit](https://nanoporetech.com/document/ultra-long-dna-sequencing-kit-sqk-ulk114): For use cases involving very long reads.
+[Ultralong Sequencing Kit](https://nanoporetech.com/document/ultra-long-dna-sequencing-kit-sqk-ulk114): For use cases necessitating very long reads.
 High DNA input requirements (10-40ug in 150+ ul), long read lengths (50-100kb N50), and low throughput.
 Library prep takes ½ day (plus 24 hours to resuspend) and 3 days of sequencing (with washes) for a high coverage swordtail genome.
 You can expect ~50-80ish Gb data off a flowcell if you do washes.

 ### Ordering reagents
 Put requests in Quartzy like usual, but procurement is through HHMI, who need to generate a PO, which takes time.
 Flowcells come in packs of 4 and kits come with enough reagents for 6 runs.
 We could try doing half reactions at some point.